-The performance trigger in respect of a Performance Period ("Performance Trigger") is reached when New Net Profit, if any, in respect of an investor's Offered Shares at the end of such Performance Period exceeds the sum of: (i) the NAV of such investor's Offered Shares as of the beginning of the Performance Period multiplied by the average of the one-month U.S. Dollar LIBOR ("LIBOR") on the last Business Day of each month during such Performance Period and (ii) 8% (2015 - 10%) of the NAV of such investor's Offered Shares as at the beginning of the Performance Period.
+The performance trigger in respect of a Performance Period ("Performance Trigger") is reached when New Net Profit, if any, in respect of an investor's Offered Shares at the end of such Performance Period exceeds the sum of: (i) the NAV of such investor's Offered Shares as of the beginning of the Performance Period multiplied by the average of the one-month U.S. Dollar LIBOR ("LIBOR") on the last Business Day of each month during such Performance Period and (ii) 8% of the NAV of such investor's Offered Shares as at the beginning of the Performance Period.
 The Performance Trigger is calculated on an annual basis.
 If a Performance Period is a partial calendar year, the Performance Trigger will be adjusted proportionately.
-The Performance of the Performance Trigger in a given year has no effect on the performance fee calculated with respect to any other year.
+The Performance Trigger is not cumulative and resets at the beginning of each Fiscal Year.
+Shortfalls or outperformance of the Performance Trigger in a given year has no effect on the performance fee calculated with respect to any other year.
 The Performance Trigger may be further equitably adjusted to reflect subscriptions which are made during a Performance Period or partial redemptions or distributions of an investor's Offered Shares.

-The performance hurdle in respect of a Performance Period ("Performance Hurdle") is the amount of New Net Profit, if any, in respect of an investor's Offered Shares at the end of such Performance Period which equals the sum of: (i) the NAV of such investor's Offered Shares as of the beginning of the Performance Period multiplied by the average of the LIBOR on the last Business Day of each month during such Performance Period and (ii) 5% (2015 - 3%) of the NAV of such investor's Offered Shares as at the beginning of the Performance Period.
+The performance hurdle in respect of a Performance Period ("Performance Hurdle") is the amount of New Net Profit, if any, in respect of an investor's Offered Shares at the end of such Performance Period which equals the sum of: (i) the NAV of such investor's Offered Shares as of the beginning of the Performance Period and (ii) 5% of the NAV of such investor's Offered Shares as at the beginning of the Performance Period and (ii) 5% of the NAV of such investor's Offered Shares as at the beginning of the Performance Period.
 The Performance Hurdle is calculated on an annual basis.
 If a Performance Period is a partial calendar year, the Performance Hurdle will be adjusted proportionately.
 The Performance Hurdle is not cumulative and resets at the beginning of each Fiscal Year.
 Shortfalls or outperformance of the Performance Hurdle in a given year has no effect on the Performance Fee calculated with respect to any other year.
 The Performance Hurdle may be further equitably adjusted to reflect subscriptions which are made during a Performance Period or partial redemptions or distributions of an investor's Offered Shares.